ShivrajRath/FireTV-doordarshan-old/Readme.md

 *.
 Task runner to reduce the footprint
 *.
 Detect if a video has been deleted
 *.
 Get error log
+*.
+Get people to login to there youtube account

 ### Other episodes to be added